datafold/datafold-docs/docs/features/catalog-lineage.md

 * Navigate to Catalog.
 * Click on any table in the Catalog.
 * Click on the Lineage tab.
-* By default, table lineage will be shown.
-Click on the Columns dropdown of any table to view column-level lineage.
+* By default, table-level lineage will be shown.
+* Click on the Columns dropdown of any table to view column-level lineage.